UniStuttgart-VISUS/megamol/plugins/gui/README.md

 * Drop File to Load/Add Project
     * Drag file in a file browser and drop it inside the MegaMol window.
 The configurator windows must be open and focused.\
         **Note:** Successfully testet using Windows10 and (X)Ubuntu with "Nautilus" file browser as drag source of the files.
 Failed using (X)Ubuntu with "Thunar" file browser.
-File drop is currently unimplemented in glfw for "Wayland" (e.g. Fedora using GNOME).
+File drop is currently unimplemented in glfw for "Wayland" (e.g. Fedora).
 * Spawn *Module Stock List* in pop-up window at mouse position
     * `Ctrl + Shift + m`
     * `Double Left Click`